ThomasAlexMann/eleventy-base-blog/blog/pseudocode-and-comments.md

 ---

 In this session we learned about pseudocode and comments.
 I have learned that Pseudocode is when you write the instructions or logic for a program without getting involved with the specifics of the programming implementation.
-Pseudocode allows you design and think through a solution before you spend time programming it.
+Pseudocode allows you to design and think through a solution before you spend time programming it.

 Pseudocode is it is not based on any programming language but it helps if it is laid out in a similar style to actual code.
 A piece of pseudocode can be turned into actual code using many different languages.